 Whether or not you need to clean your solar panels depends on a few main factors: the angle of your panels and your geography.

 - The position of your solar panels may affect the build-up of grime.
 If they’re lying flat, there’s a higher probability of muck sticking to the panels.
 On a gradient, dirt is more likely to roll down instead of staying in one place.

 - Your location may also play a part in how much filth your solar panels collect.
 If you’re in a desert-like area, panels are more likely to accumulate dust.
 Living near or in woods can cause a problematic build-up of pollen, leaves, and bird poop.

 How often do they need cleaning?

-If you don’t have a clear view of your panels, setting up a camera that points towards them will allow you to keep an eye on dirt build-up and other issues.
+If you don’t have a clear view of your panels, setting up a camera that points towards them will allow you to monitor dirt build-up and other issues.
 For example, if there’s a steep decline in power and variables such as sun intensity and cloud cover are normal, then you may need to give your panels a clean.

-You can check solar output in a few different ways depending on the system you’re using.
+You can check solar output in a few different ways depending on your system.

 - To check a solar panel’s output directly, use a multimeter to check the voltage.